How Does ObamaCare Impact Job Growth, Unemployment, Wages, Operation Costs, or Hiring Practices?

 • 15% of uninsured Americans are full-time workers or their dependents.

 • ObamaCare has positive impact on jobs for Small businesses with under 50 full-time equivalent employees.

-• Come 2015 ObamaCare’s “employer mandate” says that firms with with average annual wages above $250,000 must provide health insurance to their full-time workers.
+• Firms with over 50 full-time equivalent employees must provide health insurance to their full-time workers.
 This, along with a few health care taxes on employers, is what all the controversy is over.

 • Some of Americas largest companies have never willingly provided health benefits to their workers.
 ObamaCare’s “employer mandate” is meant to ensure these companies provide coverage to their workers.

 • The firms that must pay the fee, yet don’t provide insurance, only account for .2% of firms in the U.S. although they do employee a large percentage of the workforce.
 They include corporations like Walmart (Americas largest employer) who are owned by two of the richest people in America.
 The good news is that because we, as a country, stuck with ObamaCare for the past three years Walmart is now expanding their full-time work force and offering great benefits.
 This is what happens when we don’t let corporate funded campaigns shut down public programs that help the majority of Americans.
 Read about Walmart and ObamaCare.